ZacharyLeahan/xbmc4xbox-redux/README.md

 </p>

 <h1 align="center">
-  Welcome to XBMC Home Theater Software!
+  Welcome to Xbox Media Center Home Theater Software!
 </h1>

-XBMC4Xbox is a free and open source media player software made solely for the first-generation Xbox video-game console.
+Xbox Media Center (in short just XBMC) is a free and open source media player software made solely for the first-generation Xbox video-game console.
 The software was forked from the XBMC project (now known as Kodi and formerly known as Xbox Media Player) after XBMC removed support for the Xbox console.
-Other than the audio / video playback and media center functionality, XBMC4Xbox also has the ability to catalog and launch original Xbox games, and homebrew applications such as console emulators from the Xbox's built-in harddrive.
+Other than the audio / video playback and media center functionality, XBMC also has the ability to catalog and launch original Xbox games, and homebrew applications such as console emulators from the Xbox's built-in harddrive.

 ## Suppport us
 I'm seeking for Xbox Development Kit (DVT3/4).
 Consider buying me a coffee so I can buy one!